-The orchard sprawls over six hectares, mainly growing apples, some stone fruit, quince and potatoes.
-As it's the start of the season, there's plenty of apples to pick.
-The hot weather has ripened the fruit nicely with varieties such as Cox Orange Pippen and Bramley coming into their own.
+The orchard sprawls over six hectares, mainly growing apples, some stone fruit, grapes, figs and potatoes.
+As it's the start of the season, there are plenty of apples to pick.
+There will also be an offer to pick your own Williams, Packham or Buerre Bosc pears too.

 With caution signs in place, there are only a few simple rules to follow.
 Watch where you are walking due to uneven surfaces, supervise the kids when picking (for an apple to land on one's head isn't pleasant), pay for what you pick and use the rubbish bins provided to keep the farm clean.

-Having had picked our children's weight in apples, we headed back to the shed to weigh and pay.
+Luckily the kids are a little bigger this year so they took it in turns to carry their basket of apples back to the shed to weigh and pay.
 Shields Orchard have thoughtfully provided cardboard boxes and packing tape so we could easily pack our apples to take home with us.

 Entry is free with parking available at the front of the shed.